 - b.
 Option 1 Plant Size.
-Replacement trees shall be at least one-half inch in caliper on average, measured at 6 inches above the ground level for field grown trees or above the soil line for container grown trees.
+Replacement trees shall be at least one-half inch in caliper on average, measured at six inches above the ground level for field grown trees or above the soil line for container grown trees.
 Oak, madrone, ash or alder may be one gallon size.
-Conifers shall be a minimum of six (6') in height.
-Shrubs must be in at least 1-gallon container size or the equivalent in ball and burlap, and shall be at least 12 inches in height at the time of planting.
+Conifers shall be a minimum of six feet in height.
+Shrubs must be in at least one-gallon container size or the equivalent in ball and burlap, and shall be at least twelve inches in height at the time of planting.
 All other species shall be a minimum of four-inch pots; - c.
 Option 1 Plant Spacing.
 Except for the outer edges of mitigation areas, trees and shrubs shall be planted in a non-linear fashion.
 Plant spacing for new species shall be measured from the driplines of existing trees when present.
-Trees shall be planted on average between 8 and 12 feet on center, and shrubs shall be planted on average between 4 and 5 feet on center, or clustered in single species groups of no more than four (4) plants, with each cluster planted on average between 8 and 10 feet on center. - d.
+Trees shall be planted on average between eight and twelve feet on center, and shrubs shall be planted on average between four and five feet on center, or clustered in single species groups of no more than four plants, with each cluster planted on average between eight and ten feet on center. - d.
 Option 1 Mulching and Irrigation.
-Mulch new plantings a minimum of three inches in depth and 18 inches in diamters.
+Mulch new plantings a minimum of three inches in depth and eighteen inches in diameters.
 Water new plantings one inch per week from June 30th to September 15th, for the three years following planting. - e.
 Option 1 Plant Diversity.
-Shrubs shall consist of at least two (2) different species.
-If 10 trees or more are planted, no more than one-half of the trees may be of the same genus. - 2.
-Mitigation Planting Option 2. - a.
-Option 2 Planting Quantity.
+Shrubs shall consist of at least two different species.
+If ten trees or more are planted, no more than one-half of the trees may be of the same genus.

+2. Mitigation Planting Option 2.

+a.
+Option 2 - Planting Quantity.
 In this option, the mitigation requirement is calculated based on the size of the disturbance area within the NROD.
-Native trees and shrubs are required to be planted at a rate of five (5) trees and twenty-five (25) shrubs per every 500 square feet of disturbance area (calculated by dividing the number of square feet of disturbance area by 500, and then multiplying that result times five trees and 25 shrubs, and rounding all fractions to the nearest whole number of trees and shrubs; for example, if there will be 330 square feet of disturbance area, then 330 divided by 500 equals .66, and .66 times five equals 3.3, so three trees must be planted, and .66 times 25 equals 16.5, so 17 shrubs must be planted).
-Bare ground must be planted or seeded with native grasses or herbs.
-Non-native sterile wheat grass may also be planted or seeded, in equal or lesser proportion to the native grasses or herbs..
+Native trees and shrubs are required to be planted at a rate of five trees and twenty-five shrubs per every five hundred square feet of disturbance area (calculated by dividing the number of square feet of disturbance area by five hundred, and then multiplying that result times five trees and twenty-five shrubs, and rounding all fractions to the nearest whole number of trees and shrubs; for example, if there will be three hundred thirty square feet of disturbance area, then three hundred thirty divided by five hundred equals .66, and .66 times five equals 3.3, so three trees must be planted, and .66 times twenty-five equals 16.5, so seventeen shrubs must be planted).
+Bare ground must be planted or

-- b.
+- seeded with native grasses or herbs.
+Non-native sterile wheat grass may also be planted or seeded, in equal or lesser proportion to the native grasses or herbs. - b.
 Option 2 Plant Size.
-Plantings may vary in size dependent on whether they are live cuttings, bare root stock or container stock, however, no initial plantings may be shorter than 12 inches in height. - c.
+Plantings may vary in size dependent on whether they are live cuttings, bare root stock or container stock, however, no initial plantings may be shorter than twelve inches in height. - c.
 Option 2 Plant Spacing.
-Trees shall be planted at average intervals of seven (7) feet on center.
-Shrubs may be planted in single-species groups of no more than four (4) plants, with clusters planted on average between 8 and 10 feet on center. - d.
-Option 2 Mulching and Irrigation shall be applied in the amounts necessary to ensure 80% survival at the end of the required 5-year monitoring period. - e.
+Trees shall be planted at average intervals of seven feet on center.
+Shrubs may be planted in single-species groups of no more than four plants, with clusters planted on average between eight and ten feet on center. - d.
+Option 2 Mulching and Irrigation shall be applied in the amounts necessary to ensure eighty percent survival at the end of the required five-year monitoring period. - e.
 Option 2 Plant Diversity.
-Shrubs shall consist of at least three (3) different species.
-If 20 trees or more are planted, no more than one-third of the trees may be of the same genus.
+Shrubs shall consist of at least three different species.
+If twenty trees or more are planted, no more than one-third of the trees may be of the same genus.